-- The Bilabri and Owanare oil and gas developments in OML 122, shallow water Nigeria, operated by Peak Petroleum Industries Nigeria Ltd ('Peak'); - OPL 323 & OPL 321, deep water Nigeria, operated by the Korean National Oil Corporation ('KNOC'); - Block 5, ultra deep water in the Exclusive Economic Zone of São Tomé & Príncipe; - The award of Block 12 by the National Petroleum Agency of the Government of the Democratic Republic of São Tomé & Príncipe also in the ultra-deep Exclusive Economic Zone.
+- The Bilabri and Owanare oil and gas developments in OML 122, shallow water Nigeria; - OPL 321 & OPL 323, deep water Nigeria; - Block 5, ultra-deep water in the Exclusive Economic Zone of São Tomé & Príncipe; - The award of Block 12 by the National Petroleum Agency of the Government of the Democratic Republic of São Tomé & Príncipe also in the ultra-deep Exclusive Economic Zone.

 An appraisal of these interests is given in the Asset Review which immediately follows this Operating Review.
-Key matters which arose during 2012 are:
+Key matters which arose during 2013 are: